cakephp/docs/en/models/saving-your-data.rst

 .. note::

-    Even if the modified field exist for the model being updated, it is not going to be updated automatically by the ORM.
+    Even if the modified field exists for the model being updated, it is not going to be updated automatically by the ORM.
 Just add it manually to the array if you need it to be updated.